rugyoga/appland/README.md

 * compress.rb

-  uses a simple dictionary strinbg com,pression algorithm to enure that strings only appear once (in teh dictionary) and everywhere else are referred to by their index into the dictiopnary array.
+  uses a simple dictionary string compression algorithm to ensure that strings only appear once (in the dictionary) and everywhere else are referred to by their index into the dictionary array.

 * decompress.rb